 Can I view the halls of residence before I move in?

-There are a number of open days and applicant visit days throughout the year which will give you the opportunity to view the different types of accommodation that BSU offer.
+There are a number of open days and applicant visit days throughout the year which will give you the opportunity to view the different types of accommodation that Bath Spa University offers.
 We regularly post photos of our rooms in albums on our Facebook page and on our Instagram account.

 You can also find 360° images of our rooms by browsing the albums we have for each location.
-We are adding new images regularly, so please check back for more.
+We add new images regularly, so please check back for more.

 I am a postgraduate applicant, can I apply for accommodation?

 The same eligibility criteria applies to postgraduate students.
 See our 'Applying for Accommodation' page for more details.
-Provided you meet the criteria then you can apply.
+Provided you meet the criteria, you can apply.

 We also operate a Direct Lets scheme for students returning to study at Bath Spa University if you have already lived in our accommodation during your undergraduate course.
 For more information, please contact the accommodation team by emailing email@example.com.

 Which accommodation options can I apply for?